-To ensure the raw materials for the vitamin supplements are exactly what the distributor states, to confirm their level of purity (potency), and to test for any possible contaminants, vitamin supplement manufacturing performs testing as the first step in the production process.
+To ensure the raw materials for the vitamin and supplements are exactly what the distributor states, to confirm their level of purity (potency), and to test for any possible contaminants, vitamin and supplement manufacturing performs testing as the first step in the production process.
 A complete Certificate of Analysis from the ingredient distributor aids in verifying the authenticity of the raw materials.

 Dry Blending or Pre-blending

-Like when baking a cake, the vitamin supplement manufacturing process requires the dry ingredients to be blended together first.
+Like when baking a cake, the vitamin and supplement manufacturing process requires the dry ingredients to be blended together first.
 These ingredients typically arrive in some form of powder.
 If the powder has already been blended/crushed very fine, this step may be bypassed.
 However, if the powder is still grainy, it needs to be blended or milled to reach the necessary consistency for further processing.
 Pre-blending also is the stage where certain fillers may be added if required by that particular supplement.

 Wet Blending and Extrusion

 The manufacturing process can and does vary depending on the vitamin form, whether the final product will be a tablet or capsule.
-The typical tablet produced by vitamin supplement manufacturing does travel through the wet blending or wet granulation process, in particular if the raw materials need special processing for tablet formation.
+The typical tablet produced by vitamin and supplement manufacturing does travel through the wet blending or wet granulation process, in particular if the raw materials need special processing for tablet formation.
 Wet blending simply is the mixing of the finely milled vitamin powder with cellulose and then water.
 The final step in this process is drying this new blend to develop a solid product.
 The product then is milled and extruded into the manufacturer's desired granular size.